surma/containix/README.md

 Containix is a replacement(-ish) for Docker, using [Nix Flakes] as the container specification.

-By running `containix -f /path/to/flake`, Containix will build the default package of the flake, determine the transitive closure of dependencies, and create a container with a read-only nix store with _only_ those dependencies.
-Then, similar to `nix run`, it will execute the binary with the same name as the default package’s derivation name.
+By running `containix run -f /path/to/flake`, Containix will build the default package of the flake, determine the transitive closure of dependencies, and create a container with a read-only nix store with _only_ those dependencies.
+If no command is specified, `containix-entry-point` will be run, otherwise the specified command and arguments will be used.

-Take a look at the [examples](./example/) to get started.
+Take a look at the [examples](./examples/) to get started.

-> NB: If you use `--network`, Containix requires the `ip` tool from the `iproute2` package to be present inside the container.

 ## Installation